- Subject Area

 By the end of this course, you will be able to configure and troubleshoot routers and switches and resolve common issues in a range of areas - including with RIPv1, RIPv2, single-area and multi-area OSPF, EIGRP, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.
 You will also have the ability to configure the operations and benefits of link aggregation and Cisco VLAN Trunk Protocol (VTP).

 There are no formal requirements for this Cisco Networking course, but you should ideally have Level 2 qualifications (or equivalent) in English and Maths to gain the most from the programme.

 How will I be assessed?

-Throughout the duration of the course, you’ll complete eleven online tests in class, one final online exam, and one final work-based practical exam.
+Throughout the duration of the course, you’ll complete 11 online tests in class, one final online exam and one final work-based practical exam.

-When you complete both semester one & two, you’ll be able to take the professional CCENT exam, and if you complete all four semesters, you can take the full professional exam for CCNA.
+When you complete both semester one and two, you’ll be able to take the professional CCENT exam and, if you complete all four semesters, you can take the full professional exam for CCNA.

 Continuing Your Journey

-From here, you can then advance onto the third semester of the Cisco Certified Network Associate course in Scaling Networks, continuing to develop the skills that will aid your career in the computing & IT industry.
-Link to Careers
+From here, you can then advance on to the third semester of the Cisco Certified Network Associate course in Scaling Networks, continuing to develop the skills that will aid your career in the computing and IT industry.

 Fees, Finance & Funding